 Falling for Leaf Burning

-For some of us, Fall is the favorite time of year.
+For some of us, fall is the favorite time of year.
 There is a crispness in the air that rouses a sluggish body from the stifling days of heat and high humidity.
-The colors of Fall foliage fill the air with almost fluorescent colors.
-The smells are pungent as Mother Nature drops leaves, seeds and nuts to find there new homes to ready for winter shelter and new life in the Spring.
+The colors of fall foliage fill the air with almost fluorescent colors.
+The smells are pungent as Mother Nature drops leaves, seeds and nuts to find their new homes to ready for winter shelter and new life in the spring.
 There are apples and cider and pumpkins and squash and heady spices used in baking and mulling.
-And for many, there is the Fall ritual of burning leaves.
+And for many, there is the fall ritual of burning leaves.